starsbane/AI4Astro/README.md

 # AI4Astro
-An experimental one-stop solution for integrating electronic resources of a local astronomical society and others with AI technologies such as AI Agent, MCP, RAG for members, workers and public.
+An experimental one-stop solution for integrating electronic resources of a local astronomical society and others with AI technologies such as RAG, Function calling for members, workers and public.

 # Highlight
 - Low cost